 7 – Despite having brains the size of a sesame seed, it seems bees can learn new behaviours!
 There is a mistletoe in New Zealand which has evolved such that their buds will not open until the top of the bud is twisted by certain birds to release an explosive mechanism, allowing the petals to spring open and make the pollen and nectar available.
 Some of the local bees have been observed to break off the bud’s top and push the petals out with their legs, so they can get inside.
 Since the mistletoe, like the bees, is on the decline, this is actually good news!

 8 – Not all bees are as sociable as the honey bee.
-They range from being totally solitary through family groups of sisters working together (‘semisocial’) or a mother ‘queen’ and her daughters, her ‘workers’, making a ‘eusocial’ group.
-In the wild eusocial colonies are rarely more than a few hundred individuals, but the ‘domesticated’ colonies living in human-provided beehives can number up to 40,000 at the spring peak.
+They range from being totally solitary through family groups of sisters working together (‘semi-social’) or a mother ‘queen’ and her daughters, her ‘workers’, making a ‘eusocial’ group.
+In the wild, eusocial colonies are rarely more than a few hundred individuals, but the ‘domesticated’ colonies living in human-provided beehives can number up to 40,000 at the spring peak.

 9 – Some bees can’t be bothered to gather pollen to make honey and construct the wax egg cells themselves – so they just infiltrate the nests of bees that do, and lay their eggs in the existing cells.
 When these Cleptoparasitic bees hatch (they are known as ‘cuckoo bees’ because they behave exactly like cuckoo birds), they consume the pollen ball left for the genuine occupant and kill said occupant (if their mother hadn’t already).
 Sometimes they stay and lay lots more eggs, occasionally even killing the genuine queen and taking over the nest!
 That’s one of the strangest bee facts we are in the know of.

 10 – Not all bees are active during the daytime.
-There are several species that are crepuscular (active in twilight, around dawn and dusk) and they have much larger ocelli than normal (‘simple’ eyes, on the top of the head, as opposed to their much more obvious ‘compound’ eyes) to help them see in the reduced light conditions.
+There are several species that are crepuscular (active in the twilight, around dawn and dusk) and they have much larger ocelli than normal (‘simple’ eyes, on the top of the head, as opposed to their much more obvious ‘compound’ eyes) to help them see in the reduced light conditions.

-11 – There is actually a very small group of stingless bees that doesn’t feed on plants at all – the ‘vulture bees’ have evolved to feed on carrion!
+11 – There is actually a very small group of stingless bees that don’t feed on plants at all – the ‘vulture bees’ have evolved to feed on carrion!
 They behave a bit like maggots, crawling into a carcase and salivating on the rotten flesh, then sucking it up into a special stomach to carry it back to the nest.
 Once there, the meat is transferred to other workers who add digestive fluid to make an edible goop which is stored in ‘pots’ for feeding the young bees.